freakycheesy/Viva-Libre/README.md

 - Client Mods (modify your own client and save files)
 - Prop Spawner (doesnt work)

+# Credits
+- [lstwoMods](https://lstwomods.github.io/) (viva libre is a simple, easy to use, cross-platform port of lstwoMods)

 *Currently supports the steam version of wobbly life (if you wanna help out on any version regardless of modding expirence or not, dm me on discord @freakycheesy)